NEEL-DHAYGUDE/Covid-ward/README.md

-Sure!
-Here's a more detailed `README.md` that includes descriptions of all key features and functions in your COVID-19 Patient Management System project:

----

 # COVID-19 Patient Management System

 A desktop application built with **Tkinter** and **MySQL** to manage COVID-19 patient data.
 The system provides functionalities for adding, updating, deleting, and tracking patients' health status in real time.